CB2 micro

 4.5 Boot up the micro

-The BC2 micro KIT, comes with a pre-programmed chip so that it is ready to be used.
+The CB2 micro, comes with a pre-programmed chip so that it is ready to be used.
 Provided that you have successfully assembled the CB2 micro according to the instructions and you have connected all the cables to it (SCART, PS/2, miniUSB or regulated PSU), when you first power it up, an intro screen appears for a few seconds and then the main menu area appears.
 The main menu area is comparable to the desktop of a PC and contains, among others, the 8 program slots.
 These slots are positions where you can store your programs.
-The BC2 micro KIT, comes with a pre-programmed chip and the 8 program slots are pre-filled with different programs and games that you can try right away.
+The BC2 micro, comes with a pre-programmed chip and the 8 program slots are pre-filled with different programs and games that you can try right away.
 You may erase any of them and write your own BASIC programs.
 You should read the user manual to get started with the CB2 micro.

 5 Troubleshooting

-Provided that you have assembled your CB2 micro KIT according to the exact procedure and instructions presented on this page and that you have connected all the cables correctly to it (SCART, PS/2, miniUSB or regulated PSU), there are not many things that can go wrong.
+Provided that you have assembled your CB2 micro according to the exact procedure and instructions presented on this page and that you have connected all the cables correctly to it (SCART, PS/2, miniUSB or regulated PSU), there are not many things that can go wrong.
 In the event that the CB2 micro refuses to show a signal on your TV, try out another SCART connector on your TV, if there are two or more of them and set the TV accordingly.
 If you have no success, use a multimeter and check the voltage on pins 10 and 30 of the chip, which should be 5v.
 If it is not 0v, check your USB power adaptor or power bank if you use one, or check the PCB for shorts using the continuity tester of the multimeter, after you remove the power from the CB2 micro.
 If it is 5v, then read again the procedure in this page and make sure you have performed all the assembly steps accordingly.
 If you still can't find the problem, you may contact me for support, which I will be happy to provide in the context of the available time.